Motiva breast implants vs. other implant brands

 There is rarely a ‘one type or one brand’ for everyone, and there is definitely not a ‘one size fits all’ approach to custom Breast Augmentation.

 Your chosen Surgeon will often opt for implants they have used extensively before and they know they can trust.
 Be wary of Surgeons who aren’t willing to disclose what brand they use, or provide any research on suggested brands.
 Good Surgeons will happily explain their experience with implant brands and share why they prefer one brand over another.

 We recommend opting for brands that are legally approved for use in Australia (such as Motiva and Mentor).
 It is also important to conduct your own research and ask for your Surgeon’s advice.
-At Cosmetic Surgeon for Women & Men, we offer both Motiva and Mentor brands of breast implants.
+At Coco Ruby Plastic Surgery, we offer both Motiva and Mentor brands of breast implants.

 You be the judge to decide what’s best for you, your lifestyle and your body.

 What else should you consider before undergoing a Breast Augmentation?

 There are choices, other than implant brand and type, you will need to consider when choosing to undergo Breast Augmentation surgery:

 - Profile and size of the breast implant